Pamicel/naive-framework/README.md

 # The Camagru front end framework

-Disclaimer : this is a very egoistic project, this is not solving anything for anyone but me.
+Disclaimer : this is a very egoistic project that is not solving anything for anyone but me.

 Here is the backstory